ATLAS-Titan/misc/README.md

 # misc

+## Experiments

+We execute a varying number of the same compute unit (CU) on a varying number of cores.
+The kernel of the CU is Gromacs, as executed by this [use case](https://docs.google.com/document/d/1a8i38Z_aROQgylRNtbsePGH6UovRJgg0WW4gbk5kW4A/edit#heading=h.8tk04bz0vj23).

 ## Experiments MD workload

 We execute a varying number of the same compute unit (CU) on a varying number of cores measuring strong and weak scalability as defined in [Ref](https://arxiv.org/pdf/1602.00678.pdf).
 We execute two experiments with: